Amacueca House / CoA arquitectura + Departamento de Arquitectura

 -

-From the architect.
+Text description provided by the architects.
 A family weekend house, which will eventually become a place of retreat, located inside a garden of walnuts and coffee plantations where more than being able to look at the landscape, is immersed in it.

 A single floor with the social area linked to the main room and two separate bedrooms form the house program.
 On the other hand will be important the openings to the orchard.